cyberforge1/data-structures-and-algorithms/README.md

-# Data Structures and Algorithms in C
+# Data Structures and Algorithms

-## A collection of abstract data types and algorithms in the C programming language
+## A collection of abstract data types and algorithms in natural language, Python and the C programming language